 Insurance Policies: What the Jury Doesn’t Know May Affect the Outcome of a Sexual Assault Case

 At a sexual assault trial, the plaintiff is not allowed to tell the jury that the defendant has an insurance policy.
 This is important because jurors may mistakenly assume the defendant is paying for its own lawyers and will be responsible for any judgment.
+This is why hiring an experienced Kansas sexual assault lawyer is vital for your case.

 A Jury May Mistakenly Believe that a Defendant in a Sexual Assault Suit Is Paying for Its Legal Defense